UniConfig gNMI

 • notifications.kafka.embedded-kafka.enabled=true (or its own Kafka, in which case kafka-servers needs to be adjusted)

 The install request must specify the parameters necessary to create a subscription for a specific device.
 Mandatory fields are stream-name (a marker for the particular subscription) and paths (a list of paths to which the gNMI souhtbound plugin will be subscribed, with at least one path).
-Non-mandatory fields specify a time range of the subscription.
-Both start-time and stop-time are in RFC339 format.
+Non-mandatory fields specify a time range of the subscription or subscription mode.
+Both start-time and stop-time are in RFC3339 format.
+Subscription mode can be SAMPLE, ON_CHANGE or TARGET_DEFINED

 stream inside of install-node RPC request